sbaldrich/notes/dev/OCA.md

 * `default` method implementations are only allowed in interfaces.
 * A default method can be overriden by an abstract method in a *subinterface*.
 * Casts between types that are not related by an inheritance hierarchy are not allowed.
 An instance can be automatically cast to a superclass without explicit casting, to narrow an instance to a subclass, an explicit cast is required.
 A `ClassCastException` will be thrown if the instance does not correspond to the type is is being cast to.

+<a name="exceptions"></a>
+### Exceptions

+* Java enforces the *handle or declare rule* for checked exceptions.
+* If it is impossible to reach a `catch` block, the code will not compile.
+This can happen when the `catch` block of a particular type of exception is preceded by a `catch` of a supertype.
+* Overloaded methods can't declare (or throw) new checked exceptions.
+Also, they can remove from the method signature the checked (unchecked exceptions do not matter) exceptions declared in the *superclass*.

+**Exam tip:** Watch out for code that doesn't compile because of unreachable `catch` blocks.